NHOrus/srwq-compilation/episode-38.md

 "Bring brainwave stimulation to maximum."

-"Understood...Activity in all sections detected."
+"Understood...
+Activity in all sections detected."

 "Alright, Tarask, its make or break time.
 Let's see if this is reall-"